 - 6 ⅜ ounces (1 ½ cups, spoon and level) all-purpose flour (regular or gluten-free*)

 - 1 ¾ ounces (½ cup) cocoa powder

 - ¾ teaspoon baking soda

 - 9 ounces chopped chocolate (or chocolate chips)**

-- In a large bowl, whisk together the Nutella, butter, sugars, eggs, and vanilla extract until smooth.
-Add the flour, cocoa, espresso powder, baking soda, and salt and fold in just until all ingredients are evenly combined; batter will be thick.
+- In a large bowl, whisk together the Nutella, melted butter, sugars, eggs, and vanilla extract until smooth.
+Add the flour, cocoa, espresso powder, baking soda, and salt and fold in just until all ingredients are evenly combined; batter will be very thick.
 Fold in chocolate just until dispersed, saving a bit for sprinkling on top of the brownie.

 - Bake brownie in preheated oven for 30-35 minutes, until top is set and center is puffy; be careful not to overbake.
 Cool for about an hour before slicing.
 Store any leftovers in an airtight container at room temperature.

 *If using gluten-free flour, make sure your blend contains xanthan gum.
 Although this brownie batter should be very thick, you may need to add a splash of cream or milk at the end since gluten-free flour tends to absorb a bit more liquid.

 **I prefer using bittersweet chocolate here, but feel free to use your favorite.

 Recipe adapted from Country Cleaver